Schwarf/Schwarf/README.md

 Hi,

-I’m Andreas Scharf and as a physicist I'm interested in modern software development:
+I’m Andreas Scharf and as a physicist I'm interested in modern software development.
 Currently my main focus lies on
   - algorithms and data structures in C++, C++17 and C++20
   - hypothesis testing in statistics using python and C++